 Here are some additional tips to make using your kayak rack a breeze:

-- You may also secure your kayak to the rack with a non-stretch, water-resistant rope, as rope vibrates less than nylon webbing.
-One rope is often required for the bow and one for the stern, however this might vary depending on the length of your kayak and vehicle.
+• You may also secure your kayak to the rack with a non-stretch, water-resistant rope, as the rope vibrates less than nylon webbing.
+One rope is often required for the bow and one for the stern, however, this might vary depending on the length of your kayak and vehicle.